Skip to content

 • You are processing a handful of files, not building a recurring pipeline

-In those cases, Captain Transcribe handles the entire workflow — upload, transcribe, download SRT or VTT — in under a minute without writing a single line of code.
-For a full comparison of web-based free options, see our guide to free transcription tools.
+In those cases, Captain Transcribe handles the workflow — upload, transcribe, review, and download SRT or VTT — without writing integration code.
+Processing time varies with the recording.
+For a comparison of web-based options, see our guide to free transcription tools.

 Key Takeaways